njlr/rs-core-lib/prion/index.md

 run Prion's own unit tests.

 Prion is written in C++14; you will need an up-to-date C++ compiler, probably a recent version of Clang or GCC.
-I developed it mainly on Mac OS X, currently using Clang 7.0, as well as testing with GCC 4.9 and 5.x.
+I developed it mainly on macOS, currently using Clang 7.0, as well as testing with GCC 5.x.
 All test builds are made using strict compilation mode (`-Wall -Wextra -Werror`).
 It will not work with any existing release of Microsoft Visual C++.

 Because I'm primarily targeting a shortlist of compilers rather than a specific edition of the C++ standard, the code makes a few assumptions that